Staff

 Marshall Distel

-Senior Transportation Planner
+Senior Transportation Planner & Project Manager

 Chris Dubin

-Senior Transportation Planner
+Senior Transportation Planner & Project Manager

 Chris joined the CCRPC in 2012.
 He had been working as a Production Cartographer for 2 years with Maponics, LLC, in White River Junction, VT.
-Chris has seven years’ professional experience in Geographic Information Systems working in both the private and public sector.
+Chris has over seven years’ professional experience in Geographic Information Systems working in both the private and public sector.
 Immediately after graduating with a Bachelor’s degree in Natural Resource Planning from the University of Vermont in 2008, he became a summer intern for CCRPC working on the county traffic counting and inventory program.
 Chris has since returned to Burlington and is a Transportation Planner who now manages this program.
 He provides technical and GIS assistance to municipalities, manages all transportation data, assists on transportation studies, and manages CCRPC’s internal project management and reporting portal.
 His interests include GIS, cycling, music, and ice hockey.
 Chris currently resides in Burlington.

 Christine Forde, AICP

-Senior Transportation Planner
+Senior Transportation Planner & Project Manager

 Christine is a Senior Transportation Planner with over 25 years of experience encompassing a wide range of transportation related topics including project development, policy review, environmental compliance and public outreach.
 Christine joined the CCRPC in 1998 and is responsible for managing the region’s Transportation Improvement Program.
 She also works on a wide variety of transportation planning studies and conducts data analysis in support of the CCRPC’s planning process.
 Prior to coming to the CCRPC Christine worked for a national consulting firm and was responsible for managing environmental impact statements and environmental assessments for transportation projects.
 Christine has a Master’s degree in City and Regional Planning from Rutgers University and a Bachelor’s degree in Botany/Environmental Studies from the University of Vermont.
 Christine lives in South Burlington with her husband Eric and spends much of her free time hiking, biking, gardening and cross country skiing.